harrelfe/blogd/content/post/impactpo.markdown

 The last column is discussed in a later section.

 Under PO the odds ratio from the PO model estimates the same quantity as the odds ratio from any dichotomization of the outcome.
-The relative efficiency of a dichotomized analysis is the variance of the most efficient (PO model) model’s log odds ratio for treatment divided by the variance of the log odds ratio from a binary logistic model using the dichomization.
+The relative efficiency of a dichotomized analysis is the variance of the most efficient (PO model) model’s log odds ratio for treatment divided by the variance of the log odds ratio from a binary logistic model using the dichotomization.
 The optimal cutoff (mainly due to being a middle value in the frequency distribution) is y≥4.
-For this dichotomization the effiency is 0.56 (i.e., analyzing y≥4 vs. y is equivalent to discarding 44% of the sample) and the variance of the treatment log odds ratio is `\(1.8 \times\)` greater than the variance of the log odds ratio from the proportional odds model without binning.
+For this dichotomization the efficiency is 0.56 (i.e., analyzing y≥4 vs. y is equivalent to discarding 44% of the sample) and the variance of the treatment log odds ratio is `\(1.8 \times\)` greater than the variance of the log odds ratio from the proportional odds model without binning.
 This means that the study would have to be `\(1.8 \times\)` larger to have the same power when dichotomizing the outcome as a smaller study that did not dichotomize it.
 Other dichotomizations result in even worse efficiency.

 For more examples of relative efficiencies for various outcome configurations see [Information Gain From Using Ordinal Instead of Binary Outcomes](https://www.fharrell.com/post/ordinal-info).